-The current exhibition ‘Men, Women and Things’ focuses on the extraordinary women in the family’s ancestry, from the first sci-fi writer to a natural historian and a great philanthropist.
+Displays from The Portland Collection are on show in our award-winning museum and change every two years.
+The current exhibition ‘Men, Women and Things’ focuses on the inspiring women in the family’s ancestry – from the first female sci-fi writer to one of history’s greatest natural historians.

 The extensive Portland Collection was developed over 400 years by an extended English aristocratic family, which descended from Bess of Hardwick.